 Another Horton great was Carmen de Lavallade.
 The Los Angeles-born dance diva, a Kennedy Center Awardee and holder of the National Arts Medal, had her early training and performance experience with Horton.

 Please don’t forget the marvelous fact that fashion designer Rudi Gernreich, too, began his creative career as a Horton dancer.
 Gernreich’s groundbreaking fashion designs in the ’60s just scream ‘leotard.’
-That he himself was a mover is clear in the photo above.
+That he himself was a mover is clear in the photo below.
 That he made clothes in the newly emerging stretchy fabrics that enabled women to move is obvious in his iconic designs.
 Several of these garments are on display through September 1 at the Skirball Cultural Center’s “Fearless Fashion: Rudi Gernreich.”

 De Lavallade recently chatted with artsmeme‘s Debra Levine to graciously share memory-nuggets of her dancing days with Gernreich.
 Says Carmen,